MicrosoftDocs/memdocs/memdocs/intune/copilot/security-copilot.md

 ## Data processing and privacy

-When you use Copilot for Security to get Intune data, Copilot for Security has access to the data and permissions defined by the RBAC roles and Scope tags assigned to you.
-If you want Copilot for Security to access all your Intune data, then use one of the following roles in Microsoft Entra ID:

-- Global Administrator
-- Intune Service Administrator (also known as Intune Administrator)

 For more information about data privacy in Copilot for Security, go to [Privacy and data security in Microsoft Copilot for Security](/security-copilot/privacy-data-security).

+When you interact with the Security Copilot to get Intune data, Security Copilot pulls that data from Intune.
+The prompts, the Intune data that's retrieved, and the output shown in the prompt results is processed and stored within the Security Copilot service.

+When you use Copilot for Security to get Intune data, Copilot for Security also has access to the data and permissions defined by the [RBAC roles](../fundamentals/role-based-access-control.md) and [Intune scope tags](../fundamentals/scope-tags.md) assigned to you.

 ## Related articles